Monique Roffey: Literary career

-The Mermaid of Black Conch was first published in April 2020 by Peepal Tree Press and won the Costa Fiction Award 2020 and the Costa Book of the Year, 2020.
-It was nominated for seven awards in total, being shortlisted for the Rathbones/Folio Prize, 2021, The Goldsmiths Award, 2020 and the Republic of Consciousness Award, 2021.
-It was published in paperback by Vintage books, in June 2021.
-It was a Radio 4 Book of the Week in August 2021.
-Film Four and Dorothy Street Pictures have bought the screen adaptation rights.
-Roffey's sixth novel The Mermaid of Black Conch (2020) won the Costa Book of the Year award, announced in January 2021.
+The Mermaid of Black Conch was first published in April 2020 by Peepal Tree Press.
+It won the 2020 Costa Book Award for Novel and Costa Book of the Year and was shortlisted for the Rathbones/Folio Prize (2021), the Goldsmiths Prize (2020), and the Republic of Consciousness Prize (2021).
+The novel was published in paperback by Vintage Books, in June 2021. it featured on the BBC Radio 4 programme A Book at Bedtime in August 2021.
+Dorothy Street Pictures bought the film rights and a screen adaptation will be developed by Film Four.

+Roffey's follow-up to The Mermaid of Black Conch was 2024's Passiontide.
+Inspired by a real-life case of femicide, it was described by Kit Fan in The Guardian as "a mission-driven novel with an upfront political agenda....a devastating critique of the interrelationship between religion, sexism and colonialism."
+Lindsey Hilsum's review in the Times Literary Supplement stated that while the book "has a strong feminist, anti-racist message, Roffey avoids preachiness", concluding: "In her author’s note Monique Roffey points out that, according to the NGO Womankind Worldwide, 81,000 girls and women are killed every year – half of them by an intimate partner or family member.
+Passiontide is a distinctly Trinidadian novel, but it could have been set anywhere."

+Style and themes

 A writer of dual nationality and perspective, Roffey writes about sex, fatherhood, the Caribbean, mermaids, Lilith and other outcasts, be they the terminally awkward August Chalmin (in Sun Dog), the left-behind Europeans in Trinidad (George and Sabine Harwood in The White Woman on the Green Bicycle), a cursed mermaid, a celibate wife or indeed herself.
 Stylistically, her books can be linked in terms of post-modern narrative choices, in that they often weave together magical realism, real-life historical characters and events, biography and autobiography to tackle themes of alienation and otherness.